 30500.
 Radiative Processes in Astrophysics.
 PQ: Open to concentrators with advanced standing.
 ASTR 24200 and PHYS 22700, or consent of instructor.
 The course deals with the fundamentals of radiative transfer.
 The basic physics of radiation fields is studied and applied to astrophysical systems.
 Emission and scattering processes and the theory of radiative transfer are discussed in the context of model stellar atmospheres.
 Radiation processes important to astrophysics, such as Bremsstrahlung, cyclotron and synchrotron radiation, Compton scattering, and atomic and molecular transitions are covered, with an emphasis on their observational manifestations (e.g., spectra, polarization properties).
-A. Königl.
+W. Hu.
 Autumn.

 30600.
 Radiation Measurements and Instrumentation in Astrophysics.
 PQ: Consent of instructor.
 Topics discussed include radiation as a random process, optical coherence, and signal analysis in spatial and temporal domains, along with the detection and measurement of radiation with astronomical instruments.
-E. Kibblewhite.
+J. Carlstrom.
 Winter.

 31300.
 Extragalactic Studies.
 PQ: Consent of instructor.
 Topics include galaxies and intergalactic space, determination of Hubble's law, and peculiar extragalactic objects such as radio galaxies, Seyfert galaxies, and quasars.
-S. Kent.
-Autumn.
-Offered 2002-03; not offered 2003-04.
+Not offered 2003-04; will be offered 2004-05.

 31500.
 Dynamics I (Fluids).
 PQ: Consent of instructor.
 This course examines the principles of hydrodynamics and hydromagnetics.
 Topics also include equilibrium and stability of fluid systems in astrophysics, waves, shocks, and turbulence.
-A. Königl.
-Winter.
-Offered 2002-03; not offered 2003-04.
+Not offered 2003-04; will be offered 2004-05.

 31600.
 Dynamics II (Particles).
 PQ: Consent of instructor.
 This course examines the dynamics of collisionless plasmas and stellar systems.
 Stochastic processes and kinetic equations, dynamics of galaxies and star clusters, and astrophysical plasmas are explored.
-Offered 2003-04; not offered 2002-03.
+This course is offered in alternate years.
+A. Königl.
+Winter.

 32000.
 Relativistic Astrophysics.
 PQ: Consent of instructor.
-This course covers topics in special relativity, including the general theory of relativity and its experimental tests, and applications to astrophysical problems such as super-massive stars, black holes, relativistic star clusters, and gravitational radiation.
-E. Kolb.
-Spring.
-Offered 2002-03; not offered 2003-04.
+This course covers topics in special relativity, as well as the general theory of relativity and its experimental tests, with applications to astrophysical problems such as super-massive stars, black holes, relativistic star clusters, and gravitational radiation.
+Not offered 2003-04; will be offered 2004-05.

 32100.
 Cosmology.
 PQ: Consent of instructor.
 The standard Big Bang cosmological model, together with its tests and a discussion of nonstandard models, is covered.
 Topics include the Robertson-Walker metric, the 3K background, Big Bang nucleosynthesis, the determination of the age of the universe, and galaxy formation, as well as other current problems in cosmology.
-W. Hu.
-Winter.
-Offered 2002-03; not offered 2003-04.
+Not offered 2003-04; will be offered 2004-05.

 34000.
 Statistical Methods in Astrophysics.
 PQ: Consent of instructor.
 This course explores the variety of statistical methods used in modern astrophysics.
-Offered 2003-04; not offered 2002-03.
+This course is offered in alternate years.
+J. Frieman.
+Spring.

 36100.
 Interstellar Medium.
 PQ: Consent of instructor.
 Topics covered include the physics of interstellar gas, emission nebulae, HI regions, interstellar grains and molecules, and cosmic rays and the interstellar magnetic field.
-Offered 2003-04; not offered 2002-03.
+This course is offered in alternate years.
+D. York.
+Autumn.